-But it's on a reprise of Loveless' own "Sounds of Loneliness," originally recorded for her self-titled MCA debut and the song that caught the ear of Porter Wagoner when a shy 14-year old played it for him on her first trip to Nashville -- and moved him to introduce the young girl to Dolly Parton, so the award-winning pair began helping the teenager with her music.
+On a reprise of Loveless’ own “Sounds of Loneliness,” originally recorded for her self-titled MCA debut and the song that caught the ear of Porter Wagoner when a shy 14-year old played it for him on her first trip to Nashville — and moved him to introduce the young girl to Dolly Parton, so the award-winning pair began helping the teenager with her music.

 “Sounds of Lonliness” was my Dad’s favorite,” she concedes.
 “I used to sit in the kitchen and sing it for him.
 I’m not sure if he was lonesome for the mountains like I was”but I think we were pretty alike.
 So this was a way we could miss that together.
 And recording it the way we did here gave me back the intimacy of being in the kitchen with my father.”